lod0it/sdShelf/README.md

 6. You're all set!
 Simply search any of the custom Nodes in the library by clicking ```space``` on your keyboard and typing the ```name``` of the Node

-7. You can find all the nodes with relative description and suggested usage in this [Document](link)
+7. You can find all the nodes with relative description and suggested usage at this link -> [Nodes Documentation](https://lod0.notion.site/lod0it-GitHub-92bafcca48f145f6867e4a30a278eff7?pvs=4)

 ---